ERP software Stands for Enterprise Resource Planning. It is a process by which a company integrates and manages the essential parts of its business.

 It also contains Customer Relationship Management, demand forecasting, order fulfillment, Accounting, and sales reporting functionality.

-The cost of installing an ERP software is much more than maintaining data over excel spreadsheets, the benefits of ERP system makes it a necessary tool for small businesses.
+The cost of installing an ERP software is much more than maintaining data over excel spreadsheets, the benefits of an ERP system makes it a necessary tool for small businesses.

 It helps in managing data more efficiently, maintaining confidentiality, carrying out adjustments in a flexible manner, enhancing labor productivity, increasing sales, and make competent decisions at the right time.